sdgluck/furck/README.md

 Returns a Promise that...
 - resolves when the process exists cleanly
 - rejected when the process errors or exits with code > 0
+<br/>(e.g. uncaught exceptions, unhandled rejections)

 ## Example